MorphStore/VLDB-2020/README.md

 We used numactl to ensure that all memory allocation and code execution happens on the same socket to exclude NUMA effects.
 You can omit numactl at the risk of compromising the measurements.
+Of course, you do not need numactl at all if you have a single-socket system.

 ## Micro Benchmarks